jumpingjoy/watchnationpro/huawei-gt-2-review.md

 Our rating: ★★★★☆ | 🙂

 The upper button on the right side of the watch dial serves for going back action for interfacing.
 However, to scroll, you need to use swiping on the touchscreen.
 There is no such functional or digital crown for scrolling as we have in Samsung and Apple watches.
-When you are scrolling in a hurry, it doesn't repond to few taps or touches. but we couldn't find any issues while swiping in a moderate speed.
+When you are scrolling in a hurry, it doesn't respond to a few taps or touches.
+But we couldn't find any issues while swiping at a moderate speed.

 #### How does the clock function work in Huawei GT 2?